 Since 1849, the Franciscan Sisters of Perpetual Adoration have served in areas of greatest need.
 In its early years, that meant establishing health care and addressing education needs, ultimately leading to the creation of what are now Mayo Clinic Health System – Franciscan Healthcare and Viterbo University, both in La Crosse, Wisconsin, and St. Anthony Regional Hospital & Nursing Home in Carroll, Iowa—organizations that are firmly established and thriving through the day-to-day care of lay partners.

 In order to remain true to its calling to address the evolving needs of humankind, FSPA announced it intends to transfer complete oversight of those organizations to lay leaders for each organization.
 This action removes FSPA from sponsorship of the ministries allowing it to more fully focus on people in the margins of society.
-Pending Vatican approval, the sponsorship transfer will be effective July 1, 2018.
+The sponsorship transfer is pending Vatican approval and expected to be complete by fall 2018.

 A Historical Perspective

 In 1883, our predecessors built and operated St. Francis Hospital in La Crosse, their first venture into health care and western Wisconsin’s first private hospital.
 Between 1883 and present day, numerous FSPA gave service as nurses, administrators, lab technicians, pastoral ministers, anesthesiologists, dietitians, laundry and housekeeping managers, x-ray technicians, office staff and volunteers.
 We were blessed to be able to provide much of this service gratis.
 Today, Mayo Clinic Health System-Franciscan Healthcare is part of a network of community-focused hospitals and clinics that serve Iowa, Minnesota and Wisconsin.